 Advocating Classics Education website, of which we are a partner institution

-Our research covers the entire ancient Mediterranean, and touches on the full remit of Classical Studies, from archaic Greek literature to the archaeology of the Roman world.
-Our people would be delighted to give bespoke talks in schools or to other groups in the following subject areas:
+Our research covers the entire ancient Mediterranean, and touches on the full remit of Classical Studies.
+We welcome invitations to give talks in schools or to other groups on the subject areas listed below, so do get in touch.

-Joanna Paul: classical reception topics, particularly the ancient world in films and other aspects of contemporary popular culture
+Joanna Paul: classical reception topics, including the ancient world in contemporary popular culture; Latin literature; Pompeii